gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ```

 The version of the helper image should be considered as strictly coupled with the version of GitLab Runner.
-As it was described above, one of the main reasons of providing such images is that Runner is using the
+As it was described above, one of the main reasons of providing such images is that GitLab Runner is using the
 `gitlab-runner-helper` binary, and this binary is compiled from part of GitLab Runner sources which is using an internal
 API that is expected to be the same in both binaries.

-The Runner by default references to a `gitlab/gitlab-runner-helper:XYZ` image, where `XYZ` is based
+By default, GitLab Runner references a `gitlab/gitlab-runner-helper:XYZ` image, where `XYZ` is based
-on the Runner's architecture and Git revision.
+on the GitLab Runner architecture and Git revision.
 Starting with **GitLab Runner 11.3** it's possible to define the version
 of used image automatically, by using one of the
 [version variables](https://gitlab.com/gitlab-org/gitlab-runner/blob/11-3-stable/common/version.go#L48-50):